Royal Chundu’s Tina Aponte shares her beautiful tablescape ideas and the importance of meaningful dining experiences.

 Build it up, Buttercup: Layer up the love.
 Compliment or contrast your colors.
 If food is the feature, build a story around it.
 When featuring a fabric (hint: chitenge, chitenge), keep the layers simple to showcase the threads.
 If the focus is your grandmother’s silver soup tureen, center the piece and work outwards.

 There are no rules.
 Have fun and be bold!

 View this post on Instagram

-Royal Chundu will soon be launching an online shop, featuring colorful Zambian items for the home and Chitenge clothes for adults and children.
+Royal Chundu launched an online shop – Zambezi Joy Society, featuring colorful Zambian items for the home and Chitenge clothes for adults and children.
 Because of the interest in our dresses, dishcloths, tablecloths, and other items, we decided to create a way for people to purchase Zambian items from anywhere in the world.
 Our store will celebrate Zambian artists and the men and women from our local village who create these wonderful wares and clothes.
 In the meantime, I’ve been sending Chitenge care packages with table treats to partners, guests, and friends to spread the cheer!
 Some other sources for tablescape ideas are: